ameliereymond/ameliereymond.github.io/index.md

 I'm broadly interested in
 - how language interacts with other cognitive processes (such as in semantic cognition, generalization and reasoning) in humans and language models
 - how AI systems shape, mediate, and reproduce social and cultural information
-- methodological and philosophical questions about how knowledge is produced and evaluated
+- methodological and philosophical questions about how knowledge is produced and evaluated (in general but particularly in AI research)

 In my free time, I enjoy [reading](https://www.goodreads.com/user/show/90508390-am-lie), watching [films](https://letterboxd.com/hypatiattr/), dancing, and learning to knit!